-- Making changes to the way your child is supported in class eg: some individual support or changing some aspects of teaching to better support them. - Devising targets and programmes of work to be delivered by the school staff under the guidance of the outside professionals eg: social skills, group/reading programme, physiotherapy programme. - Refer for group or individual work with an outside professional. - Referral on to another professional.
+- Making changes to the way your child is supported in class e.g. some individual support or changing some aspects of teaching to better support them. - Devising targets and programmes of work to be delivered by school staff under the guidance of the outside professional e.g. a social skills group/reading programme/physiotherapy programme. - Refer for group or individual work with an outside professional.
+Referral onto another professional.